 New and used copies are available on Amazon, so I’m going to order one SOON.

-I recently re-watched The Prince and The Showgirl and came away with the same thing I think each time….
+When I watch The Prince and The Showgirl I always come away with the same question….
 “Why is he making his character so painful to watch?!?!
 Is he trying to win her over or bore her to tears?!”

 Marilyn is so fun, lively, and energetic – she makes the screen sizzle and pop when she’s on it.
-Then, here he comes.
+Then, here he comes… dragging the movie, as a whole, down with him.

 If you’ve never seen the movie, I hope you’ll watch it soon and see what you think.
 As I’ve said a million times, old movies and old performances are worth watching even when we don’t love or even like them.
 There’s always something good or worthwhile about every single movie and in this particular movie, MM and a very strong, lively cast make it worth watching.